 11. What happens if an attraction I have a Lightning Lane reservation for goes down or breaks before I can ride?

 Depending on what ride you had originally booked, this Multiple Experiences pass may be limited.
 The “better” the ride, the fewer the blackouts.
 For example, I experienced Toy Story Midway Mania breaking down during my Genie+ booking window.
-I received a pass good for every attraction on Genie+ (but not paid Lightning Lane rides), as Toy Story is a sought-after attraction with long waits.
-My friend Becca of This Crazy Adventure Called Life experienced a Big Thunder Mountain breakdown and found the Multiple Experiences pass she was issued was blacked out on several of the better Genie+ attractions.
-Disney doesn’t publish these blackouts so stay tuned as guests slowly report on how each works!
+I received a pass good for every attraction in the park (except paid Lightning Lane rides), as Toy Story is a sought-after attraction with long waits.

 What about if you have a return time booked with a la carte Lightning Lane and the ride goes down?
-Mark this one as developing.
-Based upon what we know at Walt Disney World, your time window will be extended automatically until the end of the day so you can return to the ride later when it is back up.
+Your time window will be extended automatically until the end of the day so you can return to the ride later when it is operational again.

 But sometimes you can’t make that later return time or the ride stays down for the rest of the day.
-Technically, the fine print says individual attraction selection Lightning Lane bookings are non-refundable, but at Walt Disney World, guest relations cast members have been able to give guests gift cards as refunds and the system refunds automatically if the ride doesn’t return to operation for the day.
-Again, time will tell, as none of these attractions have had major day-ending breakdowns yet.
+Technically, the fine print says individual attraction selection Lightning Lane bookings are non-refundable, but guest relations cast members have been able to give guests refunds when asked in extenuating circumstances.
+And the system refunds automatically if the ride doesn’t return to operation for the day.

 One other scenario to watch for: sometimes you may have already scanned into an attraction and “redeemed” your Lightning Lane, only to have the ride break down before you board.
-Right now, Disneyland doesn’t have a great way of handling this scenario, sending riders to the green guest services umbrellas to be get a pass to return.
-As you can imagine, this can take a lot of time.
-I’m hopeful Disneyland will streamline this process soon so if you find such a scenario happen to you, ask cast members what to do to expedite (always with kindness and understanding, of course)!
+Disneyland doesn’t have a perfect way of handling this scenario.
+Sometimes it sends cast members to help guests exiting the queue, scanning each guest’s app to add the allotment back (or sometimes sending riders to the green guest services umbrellas).
+As you can imagine, this can take a fair amount of time.

 12. Will Disney Genie+ or Lightning Lane individual attractions sell out?

-Rides that have Lightning Lanes offered on Genie+ can and will of course run out of available return times at some point in each day.
-Back when MaxPass was offered at Disneyland, the most popular rides could run out of times before the lunch hour on busy days.
+Rides that have Lightning Lanes offered on Genie+ can and will of course also run out of available return times at some point in each day.
+Very popular rides can run out of times before the lunch hour on super busy days.
 Other rides might remain available nearly up to park closing on a less busy day.

-Guests who use Genie+ will need to know what the most in-demand rides are and watch when the return times are getting close to running out so as not to miss a chance to book a time!
-As the system has only been open for a few days, it’s hard to tell what those attractions will be long term.
-Early signs, however, indicate that the most popular Genie+ attractions are:
+Guests who use Genie+ need to know what the most in-demand rides are and watch when the return times are getting close to running out so as not to miss a chance to book a time!
+As the system has now operated for nearly two years, we have quite a bit of data now.
+The most popular Genie+ attractions in each park are:

-As for individual attraction selection Lightning Lane, sell outs are certainly possible but likely not instantaneously or for every ride.
+As for paid Lightning Lane, sell outs are certainly possible but certainly not instantaneously or for every ride.
 These are still premium offerings that cost extra.
-There will be many guests who simply can’t afford the upcharges or who simply don’t find them valuable enough to pay for them – and certainly not every day.
+There are many guests who simply can’t afford the upcharges or who simply don’t find them valuable enough to pay for them – and certainly not every day.

 The website Thrill Data has a useful colored chart called Lightning Lane Availability Map that shows just when the return times run out for each and every Genie+ and paid Lightning Lane in both parks.
 I highly recommend checking this out a few days before your trip so you know what is popular during the time of year you visit.